mlfgit/linear_regression/README.md

 # linear_regression
-the code to achieve linear regression, exists references to other open source code
+the code to achieve linear regression